PonomarevDA/dronecan_application/README.md

 - `application` has the main source code.
 It brings up all uavcan/protocol features such as NodeStatus, GetNodeInfo, Params, RestartNode, GetTransportStats.
 - `examples` provides examples with this library on different platforms
-- `serialation` has a set of headers for data serialization from C-structures to DroneCAN and vice versa
+- `serialization` has a set of headers for data serialization from C-structures to DroneCAN and vice versa
 - `Libs` - dependencies
 - `platform_specific` has a platform specific drivers
 - `tests` - unit tests